cpalenmichel/discourse-project/README.md

 ## Authors

 Katie Krajovic

 Chester Palen-Michel

 Vicky Steger

 Julian Fernandez

 ## Description

+This project is a teaching assistant chatbot built as a final project for COSI233.

 Our app consists of two services: a virtual TA dialogue agent named ATAM and a web interface.